 MRS ANNA HAWKINS (CHAIR)

 Anna qualified as a general nurse in 1995 and gained a BA (Hons) in 1998.
-Anna has worked at King George Hospital since 1997 and as a clinical nurse specialist in endocrinology for over 15 years.
-Anna also works as a part-time practice manager for a medical clinic.
+Anna has worked at King George Hospital since 1997 and has been a clinical nurse specialist in endocrinology at BHRUT for over 20 years.
+Anna has also worked as a part time practice manager for a medical clinic from 2008-2019.
+Anna is currently the clinical lead nurse for the diabetes and endocrine specialist nurses at BHRUT.

-Anna served 4 years as a Parent Governor for Southwood Primary in Dagenham until 2012 when in 2014 she became a Parent Governor at Frances Bardsley Academy.
+Anna has served 4 years as a Parent Governor for Southwood Primary in Dagenham until 2012 and 7 years as a Parent Governor at Frances Bardsley Academy from 2014 – 2021.

 REVEREND FATHER RODERICK S P HINGLEY